dshe/StringEnums/README.md

 ## StringEnums&nbsp;&nbsp;

 ***A simple and flexible alternative to System.Enum***
-- similar to System.Enum, with underlying type string
+- similar to System.Enum, but with underlying type string
 - easier and faster than System.Enum with attributes
+- constants support multiple string values
+- constants can be added dynamically
 - contained in a single C# 7 source file supporting .NET Standard 2.0+
 - simple and intuitive API
 - type-safe
 - tested

 #### basic usage
-Use Create(string) to create a StringEnum value associated with one or more unique strings.
+Use Create() to create a StringEnum constant associated with one or more unique strings.
 ```csharp
 public sealed class Location : StringEnum<Location>
 {